MOTUNRAYO

 ilo.motunrayo@gmail.com

 I’m Motunrayo.
 A BA (Hons).
-Journalism, Politics and History student at City St George’s, University of London.
+Journalism, Politics and History student at City, University of London.

-Observing culture from an anthropological lens, I am open to undertaking roles in research, production, curation, communications and multimedia journalism within the fashion, arts & culture industries.
+I observe cultures from an anthropological lens and I am open to undertaking roles in PR, production, curation, communications and multimedia journalism within the fashion, arts & culture industries.

 MOTUNRAYO ILO